Aston Villa F.C. in the 1880s: 1883–84

 This season, after victories over Walsall Swifts, Stafford Road and Wednesbury Old Athletic (7–4), Villa were given their first FA Cup game that would mean having to travel outside the Midlands.
 They travelled to Glasgow to play Queen's Park.
 At the time, Scottish clubs regularly entered the 'English' FA Cup.
 After another large defeat 6–1, the Villa committee decided to change the playing style.
 At this time, before managers or coaches, committees picked the team.
 For the first time, Villa would now use two backs rather than one.

+There were debuts for Archibald Vale, Tom Riddell and Robert Price.